 Photo of Kincardine Kirk ruins, Kincardine O'Neil, Aberdeenshire - you could easily drive past this special wee place if you didn't know about it

 Recently it dawned on me that if I want to encourage my brides and grooms to have a healthy relationship with perfectionism, I must lead by example.
-So today I’m having a go at writing a piece to publish, and rather than putting off just writing my thoughts in the moment because I feel I need to come up with something so clever that no-one has previously thought of it, and that takes time, I’m allowing myself to have a go and not worry about being 100% perfect, because perfectionism is great but there are two sides to this proverbial coin.
+So today I’m having a go at writing a piece to publish.
+Rather than putting off just writing my thoughts in the moment because I feel I need to come up with something so clever that no-one has previously thought of it, and that takes time, I’m allowing myself to have a go and not worry about being 100% perfect.
+Perfectionism is great but there are two sides to this.

-There are the detrimental thoughts, “it will never be good enough or finished” or “no-one else can do it – I need to do it, to get it right”.
+I find there can be the detrimental thoughts, “it will never be good enough or finished” or “no-one else can do it – I need to do it myself, to get it right”.
 Attention to the very last little detail leads to greatness, and thoroughness, and excellence, and these are all applaudable traits.
 But what happens when perfectionism goes beyond doing a great job, and moves into stress and anxiety causing OCD like habits and thoughts?
-What happens when you’re in danger of becoming Bridezilla because you want the fairytale, the magic moments, and you want to be princess for the day?
+What happens to you as a bride when you’re in danger of becoming Bridezilla because you want the fairytale romance, the magic moments, and you want to be princess for the day?

-How do you get to the other side of the coin which tells you “it’s good enough” and have the grace and ability to delegate, and not hold the other to unattainable standards?
-How do you communicate clearly with your suppliers so you know they know what you want, and then you let them get on with doing their job?
+How do you get to the point of your inner critic saying “it’s good enough”?
+How do you manage to have the grace and ability to delegate, and not hold others to unattainable standards?
+How do you communicate clearly with your suppliers so you know they know what you want, and then you let them get on with doing their jobs?

 When you plan a wedding, your ideas are bound to evolve along the way.
-This has never been truer than this strange time we are living in amidst the Covid pandemic.
-More and more disappointed brides and grooms are revisiting their initial ideas.
-Maybe they have let go of the idea of having 120 guests of family and friends, and have decided to elope, and then have a celebration with guests down the line when large groups are permissible again.
+This has never been truer than during this strange time we are living in amidst the Covid pandemic.
+And this means that more and more disappointed brides and grooms are revisiting their initial ideas.
+Maybe they have let go of the idea of having 120 guests of family and friends, and have decided to elope, and then have a celebration with guests down the line when large groups are permissible again?